yahiaehab10/Tensorflow-DigitsClassification/README.md

 - `notebook.ipynb`: The main Jupyter Notebook containing all the code for data loading, preprocessing, feature extraction, model training, and evaluation.

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project was given and managed by German International University